sa-tre/satre-specification/docs/source/pillars/information_governance.md

   - Mandatory
 * - You log user actions, network connection attempts, infrastructure actions and data access within a TRE
   - Logging actions can help to identify bad behaviours, intentional or unintentional, to be spotted by reviewers.
-    Bad behaviours in this context are anything that could compromise the security of the SRE, or result in the accidental discolure of data outside the TRE.
+    Bad behaviours in this context are anything that could compromise the security of the SRE, or result in the accidental disclosure of data outside the TRE.
     Any measures that TRE developers deem valuable for reporting should be logged.
   - Recommended
 * - You make logs public